VertLife/vertlife.github.io/phylosubsets/index.md

 4. Click "Get Trees" to download a zipped set of randomly selected trees with metadata including accession numbers and citations to original
 sources.
-5. __Please wait a minute then check the job status using your email address and job ID to check the status of the download.
+5. __Please wait a minute then check the job status using your email address and job ID.
 If the download is complete, then you can download the trees.
 If the trees are not ready, please wait another minute and check the status again.__

 <div class="well well-sm">
   <p>